4WD hardware (To ensure your 4WD is prepared for the big trips):

 If one companion doesn't get his vehicle checked and serviced before a trip it could spoil the entire trip for other travel companions.

-There are always the possibility of something still going wrong (even after a service), but it will be less likely.
+There is of course always the possibility of something breaking down (even after a service), but it will be less likely.
 Prevention is always the best course of action on the 4WD hardware.

-personally wouldn't recommend travelling solo in remote country unless you have
+personally wouldn't recommend travelling solo in a remote area unless you have

 very good survival skill and that rules most city people out.